baseboxorg/community-node/org_info/application.md

-\* 10,240 Prize will be drawn from this nodes first day of block rewards
+\* 10,240 Prize will be drawn from this node's first day of block rewards